ap0llo/changelog/docs/getting-started.md

 ## Configuration

-The behaviour of ChangeLog can be customized using a configuration file and environment variables.
+The behavior of ChangeLog can be customized using a configuration file and environment variables.

 For details, see [Configuration](./configuration.md).